wppqywq/compositional-modeling/README.md

 ---

-# Review of Notebook 5 & 6
+## Review of Notebook 5 & 6

-Question: compositional representations stabilize through repeated transmission under constraints.
-Does shared abstraction really require population-level agreement, or is local success sufficient?
+Build an iterated transmission-chain setting, to study how compositional abstractions and lexical conventions stabilize under repeated cultural transmission.

 ### Settings

 Meaning:
 - Meanings are fixed across generation
 - Means represent as tower-building programs in DSL, in multiple program-level(fully decompositions -> reuseable chunks).
-Assume: abstraction arises from choosing among alternative descriptions of the same underlying structure, not new meanings.
+> Assume: abstraction arises from choosing among alternative descriptions of the same underlying structure, not new meanings.

 ---